TimMJN/TimMJN/README.md

 # Modules
 Here is an index of the synthesizer modules I have developed so far:

+- [Polymorph VCO](https://github.com/TimMJN/Polymorph-VCO): analog VCO with suboscillator and voltage-controlled waveform mixing.
+Based on a SSI2130 chip.
+Schematics and PCBs/panels are available.
 - [Arduino Sequencer](https://github.com/TimMJN/Arduino-Sequencer): extendable sequencer based on the Arduino Nano.
 Schematics and firmware are available, as well as PCBs/panels in a 8-step 2-voice configuration.
 - [Arduino Clock Divider](https://github.com/TimMJN/Arduino-Clock-Divider): Arduino Nano-based clock divider with 8 adjustable division and rotate function.
 Schematics, firmware, and PCBs/panels are available.
 - [Euclidean Rhythm Generator](https://github.com/TimMJN/Arduino-Euclidean-Rhythm-Generator): A 16-step 4-voice rhythm sequencer based on the Euclidean algorithm, powered by an Arduino Nano.
 Schematics, firmware, and PCBs/panels are available.